 Production designer, theatre/television/film

 Designers tend to specialise in film, television, or theatre, although there is some overlap.
-In the theatre, production designers are also called stage or set designers.
+In theatre, production designers are also called stage or set designers.

 Responsibilities